Burnsedia/jobs-for-aspies/ROADMAP.md

 This phase focuses on expanding the platform's reach and building a community.

-*   **Progressive Web App (PWA):** Enhance the web application with full PWA capabilities for offline access and an installable experience.
+*   **Progressive Web App (PWA):** Enhance the platform with offline portfolio access and mobile-optimized skills showcasing.
-*   **App Store Submission:** Package the PWA for submission to the Google Play Store and Apple App Store (pending quality guidelines).
+*   **Mobile Apps:** Develop native apps for seamless portfolio management and job application on mobile devices.
-*   **Community Forum:** Consider adding a forum or discussion board for users to share experiences and advice.
+*   **Community Features:** Build a community platform for sharing project ideas and collaboration opportunities.
-*   **Resource Library:** Build a collection of articles, guides, and resources for both job seekers and employers on neurodiversity in the workplace.
+*   **Skills Development:** Create a resource library for skill-building guides and portfolio improvement tips.

 ## How to Contribute